waltligon/orangefs/doc/coding/developer-guidelines.md

 The second portion of this document covers formatting and writing standard C code.
-Some of these guidelines are provided to maintain consistency in the appearance of the code, while others actually assist in writing "correct" code or making reasonable design decisions while coding.
+Some of these guidelines are provided to maintain consistency in the appearance of the code, while others actually assist in writing “correct” code or making reasonable design decisions while coding.
 The third section provides the Java counterpart to these guidelines.